Is your marketing working -

 or just busy?

-You know there’s a disconnect, but just can’t put your finger on it
+There is a disconnect, but you can’t put your finger on it

 What I do